 Continuing the Journey

 Seven miles to the east rose Independence Rock, a cherished landmark on the Oregon Trail.
 Exploring it stands as one of the most memorable events on the trip.
-I'll continue with that story next month on the 8th.
-See you then.
+Read all about connecting with history at Independence Rock.